 We’ve got lots of interesting activities for students this autumn term.
 Get stuck in with I’m an Engineer and I’m a Scientist!
 Teachers: Register and get access to all available activities each month ❯ This includes I’m an Engineer, I’m a Scientist, as well as our other projects.
+In addition to our activities running throughout the year, we will also offer special activities where we might ask you to sign up to take part.
 School students gain a better understanding of STEM careers, and see STEM as something ‘for them’, by connecting with engineers, scientists, researchers, and experts in their field.
-Find out more ❯ Everything happens online.
+Find out more ❯Everything happens online.
 It’s text-only (no audio or video), fully moderated, and flexible – take part at times that suit your timetable at any time during the activity.
 All our activities are fully funded for UK state-maintained schools.
-September 2021 General science Zone Starting on 23 August and running throughout September, this general science-themed Zone (called the Hydrogen Zone) will feature scientists working on a broad range of topics, such as … Continue reading
+October 2021 FUTURES Zone Open to: schools in … Continue reading

 The Candela Zone ran for 6 weeks in June and July 2021.